Microsoft 365 Integration

-The Really Simple Systems integration with Office 365 allows you to synchronise your contacts and tasks to and from your Office 365 accounts and the CRM.
-The integration lets you easily compile emails in Office 365 and manage the view of your day to day operations in our own calendar.
+The Really Simple Systems CRM and Office 365 integration (now Microsoft 365) allows you to synchronise your contacts and tasks to and from your Office 365 accounts and the CRM.
+The integration lets you easily compile manage your day to day operations in your CRM calendar.

 Integrating the two systems will create a folder in Office 365 titled Really Simple Systems.
 Only contacts added to this folder will be synchronised with your Really Simple Systems CRM.

 As your Really Simple Systems CRM is “account based”, a contact cannot be created without being associated with a CRM account.
 To capture contacts from Office 365 that do not have a Company name associated, a CRM account titled “From Office 365″ will be automatically created in your CRM.

 Updating every 5 minutes, all accounts linked to Office 365 are checked for new, edited or deleted contacts and tasks and synchronises the data.
 The data updates by duplicating the data across both systems, except for contacts and tasks deleted in Office 365 which will not automatically be deleted in the CRM.

 This table shows which actions are or are not covered:

 The Office 365 Integration requires individual set-up for each live user in your CRM system.

 To set-up the integration, go to Settings > Integrations > Email, Contacts & Calendars Integrations and then click on the Setup button for Office 365.

 This will take you through a series of steps designed to log you into the Microsoft systems and allows the CRM to access your data on their servers: